nathanwatkinsdc/nathanwatkinsdc.github.io/_pages/resume.md

 				<li>Transformed model risk assessments into data-driven and reproducible reports</li>
 				<li>Automated quarterly reports on model inventories and house price projections</li>
 				<li>Developed proposal on fine-tuning/deploying in-house, pre-trained LLMs for supervision</li>
-				<li>Earned a promotion from Examination Speciailist to Senior Examination Specialist in 2023</li>
+				<li>Earned a promotion from Examination Specialist to Senior Examination Specialist in 2023</li>
 			</ul>
         </div>